Yinlips YDPG16

 If this review pulls you in, the fastest next rabbit hole is Yinlips YDPG18A and JXD S192 "Singularity", because those are the products most likely to clarify whether Yinlips YDPG16 is your real match or just your current curiosity.

 Yinlips YDPG16 does not yet have a clean average market price, which makes the buying case more fluid than the hardware itself.
-Retro handhelds are almost never judged in isolation; they are judged against the five other devices sitting one tab away in a buyer's browser.
+Price does not just change whether a device feels affordable.
+It changes what kinds of flaws buyers are willing to forgive.

 Availability is part of the value story too.
 A strong handheld with sketchy storefronts or inconsistent launch timing can still become a frustrating buy.